With winter’s cold bite comes a range of foot and ankle issues, most commonly diagnosed by Podiatrists are Chilblains and Raynaud’s.

 By coming in to see us, we can help you manage these conditions with tailored treatments and expert advice.
 Our podiatrists will assess your symptoms, help improve circulation, and provide strategies to protect your exposed skin from cold temperatures.
 We’ll guide you on how to keep your feet warm and dry, advise on appropriate footwear to prevent damp shoes, and offer tips to improve overall circulation.

-If needed, we can explore advanced treatment options to manage Raynaud’s chilblains and toe pain, reducing inflammation, easing discomfort, and preventing complications.
-Don’t wait for the pain to get worse—schedule an appointment today, and we’ll help you take control of your condition and get you back on your feet.
+If needed, we can explore more advanced treatment options to reduce inflammation, ease discomfort, and prevent further complications.
+Don’t wait for the pain to get worse – schedule an appointment today, and we’ll help you take control of your condition and get you back on your feet.

 Until next time, have fun and keep on walking!